 You’ve retired – congratulations!
 We know that initially it can take some time to adjust to your newly freed up schedule, but there’s plenty to do.
-Building and maintaining a WordPress blog can be a fantastic retirement hobby, a way complement to an existing interest, or even a way to make supplemental income.
+Building and maintaining a WordPress blog can be a fantastic retirement hobby, a way complement to an existing interest, or even a way to make money with WordPress.
 However, while WordPress is fairly intuitive, the idea of getting your website up and running may seem a little daunting.

 Thankfully, there are plenty of free and easy to use tools available to help you create the perfect site.
 By taking advantage of these (many of which are free) you can build your own website and start blogging.

 This post will offer suggestions for topics and guide you step-by-step through the process of crafting your site – including everything from choosing a subject to how to start making money.
 We will also provide plenty of links to further reading to help you delve deeper into the various topics.

 Why You Should Start a WordPress Retirement Blog